Soar to Success with the Thompson Scholars Program

 What is the cost?

-Students will be prompted to make a payment at the end of the application/registration survey.
-Payment must be received by the application deadline Thursday, July 3 at 5:00 PM ET.
+Students will be prompted to make a payment upon acceptance to the program.
+Payment must be received by the June 30, 2026.

 What do I need to bring to class?